Kevin Reilly (Gaelic footballer)

+1 Leinster SFC 2010.
+He has represented Leinster in the Railway cup competition on two occasions.

 In December 2019, he was named as a Meath under-20 county team selector under the management of Ger Robinson.

 In 2021, he guided Trim to a Meath Intermediate Football championship, Leinster football championship and were All Ireland finalists.
+He later went on to manage Ratoath to their first Division 1 League title in 2023 defeating St. Colmcilles in the final, then going on to be narrowly beaten by Sunmerhill after extra time in that years SFC final.